IBM/graph_space_gps/README.md

-# Gaussian Processes on Finite Spaces of Graphs
+# Isotropic Gaussian Processes on Finite Spaces of Graphs

-(Preliminary version)
+(Under construction and subject to change)

+This is the official [PyTorch](https://pytorch.org/) implementation for our AISTATS 2023 paper, Isotropic Gaussian Processes on Finite Spaces of Graphs.

 ## Updates: